DEV-flatiron-school-curriculum/repl-test/README.md

 Here, you can write any necessary directions for the repl.
 It will be parsed as markdown, and even accepts codeblocks!

-Write a `for` loop that fills the given array `tayArray` with five strings, each containing "taylors gonna tay".
+Write a `for` loop that fills the given array `tayArray` with three strings, each containing "taylors gonna tay".

 Here's an example of iteration in JS: